pablos4nt0s/node-express-api-example/README.md

 ### simple, robust, REST API implementation

 Node.js implementation of a REST API using express and MongoDB.
-It uses JWT authentication for authentication.
 Also helps your team to promote best practices by following simple conventions.

 ## Features